SPEAK VISUALLY Receive practical tips on how to

 communicate visually, right in your inbox.

-In celebration of the new color, 16-1546 Living Coral, let’s have a look at how the Pantone Color System and the Pantone Color Institute have been the kings of influence in all aspects of color design and color trends throughout the years.
+In celebration of the new color, let’s look at how the Pantone Color System and the Pantone Color Institute have been the kings of influence in all aspects of color design and color trends over the years.

 Every color, in every tone and tint, was given a number to classify it.
 Pantone literally wrote the book on color matching.
 For over 40 years, Pantone has been the go-to color matching system for not only the design industry but also paint, textile and plastic manufacturers.

 The Pantone Color Institute offers designers, marketers, creators and brands a chance to work together and build a strong and powerful color presence.
 As the leading color matching system, their knowledge of color is unparalleled.
 They are the experts in how color affects not only design but also consumerism.

 In 2000, the Pantone Color Institute created the Pantone Color of the Year as a trendsetting concept for branding, marketing and creative society as a whole.
 The introduction of the Pantone Color of the Year confirmed The Pantone Color Institute as the front-runner for all things color related.

 It is not surprising then that The Pantone Color of the Year is awaited with much excitement and anticipation every December.

 The Pantone Color Institute studies color trends throughout the year in order to decide on the next Pantone Color of the Year.
 They take into consideration all aspects of society: fashion, marketing, social media and even politics.
 The hue chosen as Color of the Year has become increasingly influential in the vast world of design and brand marketing.

 The first Color of the Year was selected back in 2000, but it wasn’t until 2007 that the color trend forecasting took on a life of its own.
 Nowadays, when a new color is announced, Pantone offers color lovers an array of inspirational products and color combination palettes designed especially with the corresponding color in mind.